 Oil Pulling Can Help If You Have Mercury Fillings

-In recent years it has reemerged in the field of holistic health.
-In the midst of my battle with Lyme disease 2 different doctors recommended I start oil pulling daily because of my struggle with detoxing and the fact that I had mercury fillings in my mouth.
+In recent years oil pulling has reemerged in the field of holistic health.
+In the midst of my battle with Lyme disease, two different doctors recommended I start oil pulling daily because of my struggle with detoxing and the fact that I had mercury fillings in my mouth.
 Mercury is highly toxic, and after hearing this suggestion a few times, I finally had them removed a couple of months ago.

 Each day I do oil pulling for 20 minutes.
 This may sound like a long time, but once you get used to the process it’s not bad at all.
 I actually look forward to it because I know I’m doing something that can improve my health (and having a brighter smile isn’t bad either).

 I like to use organic coconut oil, but you can also use sesame or olive oil.
 Many sources say to use one tablespoon, but I’ve found that taking a couple of teaspoons is plenty.